How to Use the Command 'csvgrep' (with examples)

 Explanation:

-is the input CSV file that we want to filter.
+: This is the CSV file that contains the data you wish to filter.

 Example Output: